danish-pathan/Catering-Marketplace/README.md

 Welcome to the CaterPro repository!
 CaterPro is a web application designed to streamline the catering experience for both users and admins.
 - Customer: Explore a diverse selection of catering options with detailed descriptions.
 Effortlessly place orders online and track past purchases for easy reordering.
 Manage user profiles for a personalized experience.
 - Admin: Manage products by uploading, updating, or removing them with comprehensive details.
 View all customer orders in a centralized dashboard for efficient processing.
 Update delivery status to keep customers informed.

+## Deployment
+**Check it out live:** [CaterPro](https://caterpro.onrender.com/)

+CaterPro is now live and ready for you to explore!
+Simply click the link above to visit the site deployed on Render.

 ## Demo Videos

 - **User Demo:**